greshake/i3status-rust/README.md

 `i3status-rs` is a feature-rich and resource-friendly replacement for i3status, written in pure Rust.
 It provides a way to display "blocks" of system information (time, battery status, volume, etc) on the [i3](https://i3wm.org/) or [sway](http://swaywm.org/) bar.

-## Requirements

-Most blocks assume you are running Linux, and some have their own system requirements; refer to the block documentation.

-Optional:

-* Font Awesome 4.x/5.x/6.x is required when using the icons config `name = "awesome"`, `name = "awesome5"` or `name = "awesome6"`.
-* For icons config `name = material`, a patched version of Google's MaterialIcons-Regular.ttf is required which includes \u{0020} (space), sets a descent ands lower all glyphs to properly align.
-It can be found [here](https://gist.github.com/draoncc/3c20d8d4262892ccd2e227eefeafa8ef/raw/3e6e12c213fba1ec28aaa26430c3606874754c30/MaterialIcons-Regular-for-inline.ttf).
-* Powerline Fonts are required for all themes using the powerline arrow char.

 ## Getting Started

 Install from one of the packages below: